apache/openwhisk-deploy-kube/docs/k8s-aws.md

 ingress.
 Instead, it relies on provisioning Elastic Load Balancers (ELBs) outside of the EKS cluster to direct traffic to exposed services running in the cluster.
-Because the `wsk` cli expects be able to use TLS to communicate securely with the OpenWhisk server, you will first need to ensure that you have a certificate available for your ELB instance to use in AWS's IAM service.
+Because the `wsk` cli expects to be able to use TLS to communicate securely with the OpenWhisk server, you will first need to ensure that you have a certificate available for your ELB instance to use in AWS's IAM service.
 For development and testing purposes, you can use a self-signed